 Schomburg was first exposed to science fiction in 1925 through the legendary magazine publisher Hugo Gernsback.
-This began a forty year career illustrating Gernsbeck’s Science and Invention, Electrical Experimenter and Radio Craft magazines.
-He also did freelance work for many pulps during the 1930s and by the 1940s he created covers for Marvel Comics and drew Captain America and the Human Torch among other classic characters.
+This began a forty-year career illustrating Gernsback’s Science and Invention, Electrical Experimenter, and Radio Craft magazines.
+He also did freelance work for many pulps during the 1930s, and by the 1940s, he created covers for Marvel Comics depicting Captain America and the Human Torch ,among other classic characters.
 Comic book collectors regard Schomburg as one of the finest artists from the Golden Age of Comics.

 The 1950s proved to be a prolific time for Schomburg’s science fiction work in magazines and book illustration.
-By the late 1960s he was the first artist hired to do conceptual drawings for Stanley Kubrick’s groundbreaking film 2001: A Space Odyssey.
-Work continued to stream in keeping Schomburg busy into the twilight years of his life.
+By the late 1960s, he was the first artist hired to do conceptual drawings for Stanley Kubrick’s groundbreaking film 2001: A Space Odyssey.